mayalinetsky/YData-MLOps-Automatic-Improvement/Docs/Project/Charter.md

 The performance of our automatic improvement step will be measured by the % change of the model's accuracy, from before applying the step and after: (acc_after-acc_before)/acc_before*100.

-## Plan
-* Phases (milestones), timeline, short description of what we'll do in each phase.

 ## Architecture
 * Data
   * What data do we expect?
 Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)